VirVar-project/Growth-rate/README.md

 ```

 - Applying function
-	- Calculate growth rate using **default** column selection, column nr.
+	- Calculate growth rates using **default** column selection, where it selects column nr.
 1 for time (x) and column nr.
 2 (y) for density.
 ```
 growth_rates_1 <- growth_rate_calculation(df)
 ```

-- Calculate growth rate using time from column nr.
+- Calculate growth rate by manually selecting the columns.
+Here we show how we select time from column nr.
 1 and densities from column nr.
 3:
 ```
 growth_rates_2 <- growth_rate_calculation(df,1,3)
 ```
-- Now you can open `growth_rate` dataset in R window and click twice on the column named "r" to get growth rates in descending order.
+- Now you can open `growth_rate_1` or `growth_rate_2` dataset in the RStudio window and click twice on the column named "r" to get growth rates in descending order.

 - Extract maximum growth rate:
 ```